IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 ### More about Preset

-Various data-rate options are available when configuring a channel and are inversely proportional to the theoretical range of the devices.
+Various data-rate options can be configured for a channel, which are inversely proportional to the theoretical range of the devices.

-- **Spreading Factor (SF)** - How much we "spread" our data over time.
+- **Spreading Factor (SF)**: Determines the extent to which data is "spread" over time.
-  - Each step up in Spreading Factor doubles the airtime to transmit.
+  - Each increase in Spreading Factor doubles the transmission airtime.
-  - Each step up in Spreading Factor adds about 2.5db extra link budget.
+  - Each increase in Spreading Factor enhances the link budget by approximately 2.5db.
-- **Bandwidth** - How big of a slice of the spectrum we use.
+- **Bandwidth**: Defines the spectrum segment utilized.
-  - Each doubling of the bandwidth is almost 3db less link budget.
+  - Doubling the bandwidth nearly results in a 3db decrease in link budget.
-  - Bandwidths less than 31 may be unstable unless you have a high quality Crystal Oscillator.
+  - Bandwidths below 31 may exhibit instability unless paired with a high-quality Crystal Oscillator.
-- **Coding Rate** - How much redundancy we encode to resist noise.
+- **Coding Rate**: The level of redundancy applied to mitigate noise interference.
-  - Increasing coding rate increases reliability while decreasing data-rate.
+  - Elevating the coding rate boosts reliability at the expense of reducing data-rate.
-  - 4/5 - 1.25x overhead
+  - 4/5 coding rate incurs 1.25x overhead
-  - 4/6 - 1.5x overhead
+  - 4/6 coding rate incurs 1.5x overhead
-  - 4/7 - 1.75x overhead
+  - 4/7 coding rate incurs 1.75x overhead
-  - 4/8 - 2x overhead
+  - 4/8 coding rate incurs 2x overhead

 ### Custom Settings

-Custom settings can be applied by using [supported software](/docs/software).
+Custom settings can be configured using [supported software](/docs/software).

-In addition to the 8 Modem Presets, you can also customize the parameters to your need.
+Beyond the 8 Modem Presets available, there is also the flexibility to tailor the parameters according to your specific requirements.

 > [!NOTE]
 > After applying the settings, you will need to restart the device.